#PLASTICFREEPERIODS – about the campaign

-A ‘conventional’ box of menstrual pads contains around the same amount of plastic as four carrier bags.
+A ‘conventional’ box of menstrual pads contains around the same amount of plastic as five carrier bags.
 Depending on where it ends up as waste, it could have a longer life-span than the person who uses it!
 What’s more, although NO period products should go down the loo, it’s estimated that every single day in the UK about 700,000 panty liners, 2.5 million tampons and 1.4 million pads are flushed down the toilet – many of which block our sewer systems and escape into our rivers and seas…

 Flushed plastics make up around 6.2% of beach litter in the UK.
 Plastic debris kills more than a million seabirds and over 100,000 marine mammals every year.